 Do not take your doctor’s word on this subject.
 Healthcare providers may try to cover up their negligence to protect themselves.
 They may not even know it happened — these institutions are huge and complex.

-We have experience pursuing cases against surgeons who botched routine gallbladder surgeries, causing injury and chronic illness in the process.
+As medical malpractice lawyers, we have decades of experience pursuing cases against surgeons who botched routine gallbladder surgeries, causing injury and chronic illness in the process.
 Call Fisk & Monteleone Ltd. today at 815-962-0044 to schedule a consultation with an attorney.